 Powerful template language

-- All usual directives: include, if/elseif/else, loop constructs.
+- All the usual directives: if/elseif/else, looping through lists, include other templates.

 - Creating and changing variables in templates.